Bareilly district: Modern period

 Bareilly (Rohilkhand) was a major centre during the Indian Rebellion of 1857 (also known as India's First War of Independence).

 It began as a mutiny of native soldiers (sepoys) employed by the British East India Company's army, against perceived race based injustices and inequities, on 10 May 1857, in the town of Meerut, and soon erupted into other mutinies and civilian rebellions which were mainly centred on north central India along the several major river valleys draining the south face of the Himalayas [See red annotated locations on Map at right] but with local episodes extending both northwest to Peshawar on the north-west frontier with Afghanistan and southeast beyond Delhi.

-There was a widespread popular revolt in many areas such as Awadh, Bundelkhand and Rohilkhand.
+There was a widespread popular revolt in multiple areas such as Awadh, Bundelkhand and Rohilkhand.
 The rebellion was therefore more than just a military rebellion, and it spanned more than one region.
-The communal hatred led to ugly communal riots in many parts of U.P.
+The communal hatred led to communal riots in a number of parts of U.P.
 The green flag was hoisted and Muslims in Bareilly, Bijnor, Moradabad and other places the Muslims shouted for the revival of Muslim kingdom.

 The main conflict occurred largely in the upper Gangetic plain and central India, with the major hostilities confined to present-day Uttar Pradesh, Bihar, northern Madhya Pradesh, and the Delhi region.
 The rebellion posed a considerable threat to British East Indian Company power in that region, and it was contained only with the fall of Gwalior on 20 June 1858.
 Some regard the rebellion as the first of several movements over ninety years to achieve independence, which was finally achieved in 1947.

-During the Mutiny of 1857 the Rohillas took a very active part against the English, but since then they had been disarmed.
+During the Mutiny of 1857 the Rohillas took an active part against the English, but since then they had been disarmed.
 During the First War of Indian Independence in 1857, Khan Bhadur Khan issued silver coins from Bareilly as an independent ruler.
 These coins are a novelty as far as the numismatist is concerned.

 The population in 1901 was 1,090,117.
 Bareilly, also, was the headquarters of a brigade in the 7th division of the eastern army corps in British period.